blairconrad/dicognito/README.md

 Use it to anonymize one or more DICOM files belonging to one or any number of patients.
 Objects will remain grouped in their original patients, studies, and series.

-Anonymization causes significant attributes, such as identifiers, names, and addresses, to be replaced by new values.
+Anonymization causes significant elements, such as identifiers, names, and addresses, to be replaced by new values.
 Dates and times will be shifted into the past, but their order will remain consistent within and across the files.